 Genius!
 The Most Astonishing Inventions of All Time by Deborah Kespert

 A visually appealing graphic layout makes it easy to access the invention information — in fact, it’s down-right enticing!
-Who knows I’d care about the Archimedes Screw and want to read all about it.
-Or the Elephant Clock — yes, that was a real thing which was super cool.
 You’ll learn about these early inventions and more modern inventions such as the space rocket.
 This is a well-done, readable nonfiction book.

 Treasury of Norse Mythology: Stories of Intrigue, Trickery, Love, and Revenge by Donna Jo Napoli, illustrations by Christina Balit